Serhii-Barskyi/QOKit_enhanced_MLMVN/README.md

 An optimized QAOA implementation that uses neural networks to predict initial QAOA parameters (γ, β), reducing iterations to one and improving the approximation ratio by **5.27%** compared to numerical optimization (COBYLA).

 ### 2. full-featured SmartQAOA
-A scalable QAOA extension supporting MaxCut, MinCut, and portfolio optimization with advanced features including multilayer multilevel neural networks (MLMVN), recursive QAOA (RQAOA), and spectral analysis.
+A scalable QAOA extension supporting MaxCut, MinCut, and portfolio optimization with advanced features including multilayer neural network based on multi-valued neurons (Aizenberg MLMVN), recursive QAOA (RQAOA), and spectral analysis.

 ## 📊 Key Features